River levels can be monitored on the NOAA site, https://water.weather.gov/ahps2/hydrograph.php?wfo=dtx&gage=midm4

 Some important information for Future Flooding Preparedness:

-Due to recent dam failures the path, flow, rise and forecasting of the Tittabawassee River have changed along with the ability to accurately predict when specific areas will flood.
+Due to the May 2020 dam failures the path, flow, rise and forecasting of the Tittabawassee River have changed along with the ability to accurately predict when specific areas will flood.

 Midland County Emergency Management in coordination with the Army Corps of Engineers and the National Weather Service are advising residents that live in the areas impacted by river flooding to expect and prepare for the river to rise and crest faster than it has in previous flooding events.